Advill/TDI-Reddit-Parser/README.md

 `jsontest.js` is used for some quick testing of how to use `request` and `http` and will not be in the finished files.

-'JsonFetcher.js` is the intended reading module.
-While it does what it is supposed to, I dont think moving this single method into another file is worth the extra work required for it.

 ### Running
-Simply run `RedditScraper.js` with node.js, and connect to `localhost:8080`
-and the current top posts from `json.reddit.com/r/guitar/top` will be loaded into the web page.
+Simply run `RedditScraper.js` with node.js, and connect to `localhost:8080/redditer` and the current top posts from `json.reddit.com/r/guitar/top` will be loaded into the web page.